dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * [async log4j2](https://logging.apache.org/log4j/2.x/manual/async.html) - use lmax disruptor under the hood

 ###### Low latency collections
-We have following collections in java:
+We have the following collections in java:
 * trove
 * koloboke
 * chronicle (build by including cool features from koloboke)